philtsmith570/Machine_Learning_A-Z/README.md

     Part 8 - Deep Learning: Artificial Neural Networks, Convolutional Neural Networks Part 9 - Dimensionality Reduction: PCA, LDA, Kernel PCA Part 10 - Model Selection & Boosting: k-fold Cross Validation, Parameter Tuning, Grid Search, XGBoost

-Moreover, the course is packed with practical exercises which are based on real-life examples.
-So not only will you learn the theory, but you will also get some hands-on practice building your own models.

 ## Programming Assignments